Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-There are two kinds of women in the world; those who have slept with Jayesh, and those who want to.
+Jayesh can kill you with a moist towelette

-Updated on: [15/12/2025]
+Updated on: [16/12/2025]
 <!-- #jokeEnd -->